Bhupesh-V/til/Miscellaneous/my-vim-cheatsheet.md

 14. `:later N` : Time tavel in future N seconds.
 15. `:echo $MYVIMRC`: to view location of your default `.vimrc` file.
 16. Use `==` in Visual Mode to fix line indent.
+17. `:Ex `: press Tab to cycle through directories inside current dir.

+### Cut/Copy/Paste

+I feel like a noob when I am searching this, anyways here is how you do it:

+1. Enable visual mode by pressing `v`.
+2. Use arrow keys to select text.
+3. Use `d` to Cut.
+4. USe `p` to paste afer the cursor position or `P` to paste before the cursor.

 ---
 I will only add stuff here when I start using it or use it for the first time.